-56. Cost of Living increase: How West Northamptonshire Council is supporting residents

-Councillor Hallam presented and proposed the report which provided Council with an overview of the national drivers and impact of the cost-of-living increases experienced across Europe and the UK on residents of West Northamptonshire, and the actions taken by the Council to support the most vulnerable residents as well as opportunities for future actions.
+56. Cost of Living increase: How West Northamptonshire Council is supporting residents increases experienced across Europe and the UK on residents of West Northamptonshire, and the actions taken by the Council to support the most vulnerable residents as well as opportunities for future actions.